darrenldl/blockyarchive/BLKAR_SPECS.md

 - Basic block validity criteria are satisfied (see **Block handling in general** above)
 - Version and uid matches reference block (see below)

+### If output to file

-1. A reference block is retrieved first and is used for guidance on alignment, version, and uid (see **Finding reference block** procedure specified above)
+1. A reference block is retrieved first and is used for guidance on alignment, version, and uid (see **Finding reference block** procedure specified above)#
 2. Scan for valid blocks from start of SBX container to decode and output using reference block's block size as alignment
    - if a block is invalid, nothing is done
    - if a block is valid, and is a metadata block, nothing is done
    - if a block is valid, and is a data parity block, nothing is done
-   - if a block is valid, and is a data block, then
-     - if output is file, then it will be written to the writepos at output file, where writepos = (sequence number - 1) * block size of reference block in bytes
+   - if a block is valid, and is a data block, then it will be written to the writepos at output file, where writepos = (sequence number - 1) * block size of reference block in bytes

-     - else if output is stdout, it will be written to stdout directly
 3. If possible, truncate output file to remove data padding done for the last block during encoding
    - if reference block is a metadata block, and contains file size field, and output is a file, then the output file will be truncated to that file size
    - otherwise nothing is done
-4. If possible, report/record if the hash of decoded file matches the recorded hash during encoding
+   - If possible, report/record if the hash of decoded file matches the recorded hash during encoding
      - if reference block is a metadata block, and contains the hash field, and output is a file, then the output file will be hashed to check against the recorded hash
        - output file will not be deleted even if hash does not match
      - otherwise nothing is done

 #### Handling of duplicate metadata/data blocks